The Micro-Aggregated Profit Share: Empirical Results

 In Figure \ref{fig:profshare_decomp_mu_RS_cross}, we offer the results of this decomposition.
 The term ``monopoly rents'' has increased from 17\% to 33\% of aggregate value added because producers have increased their markups over time.
-The term ``fixed costs'' has decreased from 0\% to $-$23\% of value added because of increasing fixed costs.
-And the term ``non-linearities'' has increased from 0\% to 8\% because both the aggregate markup and returns to scale are both positive and increasing over time, and also because the covariance term is increasingly negative.
+The term ``fixed costs and changing technology'' has decreased from 0\% to $-$23\% of value added because of increasing fixed costs and a rising scale elasticity.
+And the term ``non-linearities'' has increased from 0\% to 8\% because the aggregate markup and aggregate returns to scale are both positive and increasing over time, and also because the covariance term is increasingly negative.
 As pointed out earlier, the profit share has been roughly constant at around 18\% of GDP, with movements around the trend reflecting cyclical variation.
-Thus, although market power increased, profitability did not because the increase in monopoly rents was entirely offset by rising fixed costs.
+Thus, although market power increased, profitability did not because the increase in monopoly rents was entirely offset by rising fixed costs and changing technology.

 \textbf{Benchmarking our results}.
 Figure \ref{fig:microprofitshare_benchmarking} benchmarks our estimates of the profit share to the profit share of \cite{karabarbounis2019accounting} using the macro approach.\footnote{We take the profit share from ``Case $\Pi$'' in their paper.
 To be clear, they refer to this series as the ``factorless income'' share.}